microsoft/powercat-automation-kit/site/content/en-gb/contribution/documentation.md

 You can use the questions below to guide your setup and contribution experience

-{{<questions name="/content/en-gb/contribution/documentation.json" completed="Thank you for completing setup questions" shownavigationbuttons="false" locale="en-gb">}}
+{{<questions name="/content/en-gb/contribution/documentation.json" completed="Thank you for completing setup questions" showNavigationButtons="false" locale="en-gb">}}